Calculating Family Tax Benefit (FTB) Part B 007-07070040

 If the customer claims PPL in a pre-birth claim, they may ask to pause the FTB Part B from the expected date of birth or entry into care, to avoid the risk of an overpayment.
 FTB Part B is adjusted once proof of birth is processed in the PPL post birth claim.

-Customers should include PPL as part of their estimated taxable income used for calculating family assistance rates, including FTB Part B.
+Customers should include PPL as part of their family income estimate which is used for calculating family assistance rates, including FTB Part B.

 The References page contains a link to historical rates.